uclapi/uclapi/README.md

 To update the blogs displayed on frontpage you can run the command ```python manage.py update_medium```.
 This will retrieve a number of articles from our blog and insert them into the front-end.
 The amount retrieved is set in settings.py with the varibale `MEDIUM_ARTICLE_QUANTITY` **Note: the front end does not require rebuilding after this**

 ### Database Updating Commands
-These were covered above but for completeness you have at your disposal these commands to switch the lock of the database and then update them.
-The mini occupeye cache only caches a small subset of data while the full one caches everything.
-In prod the mini is run every 2 mins while the full one is run every day at 2 AM.
+These were covered above but for completeness you have at your disposal the following commands to set up a database lock and then update the cached data from Oracle.
+We also provide two caching commands for the OccupEye study space sensor data.
+The mini OccupEye cache only caches a small subset of data (e.g. current sensor states) while the standard cache command caches everything.
+In prod the mini cache operation is run every 2 mins (and takes approx. 15-20s) while the full one is run every day at 2 AM (and takes approx. 2-3 minutes).
 ```
 python manage.py create_lock
 python manage.py update_gencache